stal-ix/stal-ix.github.io/FS.md

 # stal/IX Filesystem

-> This document describes the **stal/IX** file system layout.
+> This document describes the structure of the **stal/IX** filesystem.

 <!-- {% raw %} -->

-The /ix/store/ contains a folders set, each package corresponds to one folder.<br>
+/ix/store/ contains a set of folders, each package corresponding to one folder.<br>
-Folders form a content addressable store, that is, all paths uniquely identify a unique package.
+The folders form a content-addressable store, i.e. all paths uniquely identify a unique package.

 ```shell
 pg-> ls -la /ix/store/ | head -n 10